 We’re excited for the University of Rhode Island as it celebrates the 50th Anniversary of its Department of Computer Science and Statistics.
 This is an important milestone for the university, which was the first university to offer a computer science program in New England.

 Join them Saturday, October 14th, from 8:30 am to 5:00 pm in Beaupre Hall, on the Kingston Campus.
 Interested in learning more?
 Register for the event on their website.

-With Computer Science Education Week quickly approaching, it’s important to recognize and attend events such as these to support tech education.
+With Computer Science Education Week quickly approaching, it’s important to recognize and attend events such as these.
+We need to support tech education.
 Computing now makes up ⅔ of projected new jobs in STEM.
 Despite this, high school computer science classes do not count toward math or science requirements in 22 states.
 Parents, teachers, and IT professionals all have a role to play in spreading computer science to more schools.

 It’s appropriate that URI is taking the time to honor this program that is so integral to the success of our technical business climate in RI.
 Congratulations!